jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Components of an Azure Policy
     - Policy Definition
       - Defines the evaluation criteria for compliance, and defines the actions that take place.
 Either audit or deny should something be outside of compliance
+      - You can create your own policy definitions, or choose from built-in definitions in Azure Policy.
+You can create a policy definition to prevent VMs in your organization from being deployed, if they're exposed to a public IP address.
     - Policy Assignment
       - The scope at which we will assign our policy.
 The scope could be a management group, subscription, resource group or resource
       - You can also attach exclusions as part of the Scope.
     - Initiative Definition
       - A collection of policies that are tailored to achieving a singular high-level goal together.
 For example, ensuring that VMs meet standards.
+      - Azure Policy lets you control how your initiative definitions are applied to resources in your organization.
+You can limit the scope of an initiative definition to specific management groups, subscriptions, or resource groups.
   - Examples:
     - [Allowed locations built-in policy](code_samples/example_built_in_allowed_locations_policy.json)
 - Tagging Resources